NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/VRBirthDeliveryTraining/README.md

 1. Visualize the simulators and forceps models in the VR scene. :heavy_check_mark:
 2. Define a correct starting viewpoint. :heavy_check_mark:
 3. Decide how to move the forceps with the VR controllers. :heavy_check_mark:
 4. Learn how to access buttons from the controllers.
-(Already possible from python?) :question:
+(Already tested although with Simon's version) ❗
 5. Define a way of selecting the step for the procedure (assembly, presentation, initial placement, final placement).
 A panel could be a good idea.
 6. For each step, check whether the placement was correct or not. :heavy_check_mark: (2/6)
 7. Connect to the same scene from other device.